Endorheic basin: Endorheic lakes

-Endorheic lakes (also called terminal lakes) are bodies of water that do not flow into the sea.
-Most of the water that falls on Earth finds its way to the oceans through a network of rivers, lakes and wetlands.
-However, there is a class of water bodies located in closed or endorheic watersheds where the topography prevents their drainage to the oceans.
+Endorheic lakes (terminal lakes) are bodies of water that do not flow into an ocean or a sea.
+Most of the water that falls to Earth percolates into the oceans and the seas by way of a network of rivers, lakes, and wetlands.
+Analogous to endorheic lakes is the class of bodies of water located in closed watersheds (endorheic watersheds) where the local topography prevents the drainage of water into the oceans and the seas.
 These endorheic watersheds (containing water in rivers or lakes that form a balance of surface inflows, evaporation and seepage) are often called sinks.

-Endorheic lakes are typically located in the interior of a landmass, far from an ocean and in areas of relatively low rainfall.
+Endorheic lakes are typically located in the interior of a landmass, far from an ocean, and in areas of relatively low rainfall.
 Their watersheds are often confined by natural geologic land formations such as a mountain range, cutting off water egress to the ocean.
 The inland water flows into dry watersheds where the water evaporates, leaving a high concentration of minerals and other inflow erosion products.
 Over time this input of erosion products can cause the endorheic lake to become relatively saline (a "salt lake").
 Since the main outflow pathways of these lakes are chiefly through evaporation and seepage, endorheic lakes are usually more sensitive to environmental pollutant inputs than water bodies that have access to oceans, as pollution can be trapped in them and accumulate over time.